nahueld/knockout-js/README.md

 ## Notes

-This application was created using [knockout-es6-components-webpack-boilerplate](https://github.com/abdennour/knockout-es6-components-webpack-boilerplate)
+- This application was created using [knockout-es6-components-webpack-boilerplate](https://github.com/abdennour/knockout-es6-components-webpack-boilerplate)
+- The application is continuously integrated using [Netlify](https://www.netlify.com/).
+- The live version can be found [here](https://peaceful-ritchie-153a6c.netlify.com/).

 # Prerequiestes